cxw42/do-not-self-host/ngbasm.md

 Delving a bit deeper:

 * Comment lines begin with a semicolon
+* Comments are OK on the same line as code, provided there is whitespace before the semicolon that starts the comment.
+(Otherwise you wouldn't be able to do `';`.)
 * Blank lines are ok and will be stripped out
 * One instruction (or assembler directive) per line
 * Labels start with a colon